fedesegala/AppliedProbabilityAfternotes/chapters/chapter01/chapter.typ

 ==== Axiomatic Definition of Probability
 Now that we have defined the sigma-algebra, we can finally provide a formal definition of probability.
 #definition(title: "Probability")[
-  Assume a sample space #sym.Omega and a sigma-algebra of events $cal(M)$ defined on it. *Probability*
+  Assume a sample space #sym.Omega and a sigma-algebra of events $frak(M)$ defined on it. *Probability*

   #math.equation(block: true, $bb(P) -> [0,1]$)

-  is a function of events with the domain $cal(M)$ and the range $[0,1]$ that satisfies the following conditions (which are called the *axioms of probability*):
+  is a function of events with the domain $frak(M)$ and the range $[0,1]$ that satisfies the following conditions (which are called the *axioms of probability*):

   - *Unit Measure*: the sample space has unit probability: $bb(P)[Omega] = 1$
-  - *Sigma-Additivity*: for any finite or countable collection of mutually exclusive events $E_1, E_2, ... in cal(M)$, the probability of their union is equal to the sum of their individual probabilities:
+  - *Sigma-Additivity*: for any finite or countable collection of mutually exclusive events $E_1, E_2, ... in frak(M)$, the probability of their union is equal to the sum of their individual probabilities:
   #align(center)[
     $bb(P)[E_1 union E_2 union ...] = bb(P)[E_1] + bb(P)[E_2] + ...$
   ]